 What advice would you give to someone who is considering SYA?

-I would repeat the words of Aric Visser, “Forget that home even exists”.
+I would repeat the words of [former SYA Head of Schools and Programs] Aric Visser, “Forget that home even exists”.
 Stay present, and don't think about where you aren't.
 Otherwise, you will not profit from your year abroad.

 How did your year abroad change you?